migariane/HETMOR-Causal-Inference/README.md

 ### Supplement to the AJPH's editorial letter

 The **American Journal of Public Health** series "Evaluating Public Health Interventions" is offering excellent practical guidance to researchers in public health.
 In the 8<sup>th</sup> part of the series, a valuable introduction to effect estimation of time-invariant public health interventions was given.[1]
 The authors of this article suggested that in terms of bias and efficiency there is no advantage of using modern causal inference methods over classical multivariable modeling.[1]
 However, this statement is not always true.
-Most importantly, both **“effect modification”** and **“collabsibility”** are important concepts when assessing the validity of using regression for causal effect estimation.
+Most importantly, both **“effect modification”** and **“collapsibility”** are important concepts when assessing the validity of using regression for causal effect estimation.

 **Cancer epidemiology example**